 It is the second day on the Annapurna Circuit and it was certainly one of the hardest and definitely the wettest.
-Day two will take us from Bahundanda to Ghermu, Ghermu to Jagat and finally Jagat to Tal.
+Day two will take us from Bahundanda to Ghermu, Ghermu to Jagat, Jagat to Chamche and finally Chamche to Tal.
 The total journey from Bahundanda to Tal consists of 17 kilometers of hiking over 9 hours (excluding a stop for lunch) and an elevation increase of 390 meters.

 Though I will go through it in detail, so if you are planning your own Annapurna Circuit adventure you will know exactly what to expect on day two.